Strong Outflows and Inefficient Star Formation in the Reionization-era Ultra-faint Dwarf Galaxy Eridanus II: Introduction

 \section{Introduction}

-At the faintest end of the galaxy luminosity function, ultra-faint dwarf galaxies (UFDs) are some of the oldest ($\gtrsim13$ Gyr), lowest mass ($M_* \lesssim 10^6$), most metal-poor ($\text{[Fe/H]} \lesssim -2.0$), and dark matter-dominated ($M/L \gtrsim 100$) systems in the Universe \citep[e.g.,][and references therein]{simon:2019}.
+At the faintest end of the galaxy luminosity function, ultra-faint dwarf galaxies (UFDs) are some of the oldest ($\gtrsim$13 Gyr), lowest mass ($M_* \lesssim 10^6$ M$_\odot$), most metal-poor ($\text{[Fe/H]} \lesssim -2.0$), and dark matter-dominated ($M/L \gtrsim 100$) systems in the Universe \citep[e.g.,][and references therein]{simon:2019}.
 As such, Local Group (LG) UFDs and their stellar populations provide a powerful lens through which to study a wide range of astrophysics from the nature of dark matter to star formation, stellar evolution, and chemical enrichment in the early Universe before the epoch of re-ionization.

 Eridanus {\sc II} (\EriII; $M_V=-7.1$), initially discovered in the Dark Energy Survey by \citet{bechtol:2015} and \citet{koposov:2015}, is an ideal UFD to study low-mass galaxy evolution at early times.
-Its dynamical mass ($M_{1/2}=1.2\pm^{0.4}_{0.3}\times10^{7}$ \Msun) and stellar metallicity distribution function (MDF; $\langle\text{[Fe/H]}\rangle=-2.38\pm0.13$ and $\sigma_\text{[Fe/H]}=0.47\pm^{0.12}_{0.09}$) measured from calcium triplet (CaT) observations of \EriII's brightest red giant branch (RGB) stars confirm its status as a metal-poor dark matter-dominated dwarf galaxy \citep{li:2017}.
-Meanwhile, its star formation history (SFH) measured from deep broadband imaging is consistent with \EriII\ forming nearly all of its stellar mass ($\sim2\times10^5$ \Msun) in a short ($<500$ Myr) burst over 13 Gyr ago, making it a true relic of the pre-reionization era \citep{simon:2021,gallart:2021}.
-Further, its orbit inferred from Gaia eDR3 proper motions and its current distance at $\sim350$ kpc place \EriII\ at first infall into the Milky Way (MW), indicating that it likely evolved in isolation and removing the need to account for ram pressure stripping or tidal interactions \citep{battaglia:2022, fu:2022}.
+Its dynamical mass ($M_{1/2}=1.2\pm^{0.4}_{0.3}\times10^{7}$ M$_\odot$) and stellar metallicity distribution function (MDF; $\langle\text{[Fe/H]}\rangle=-2.38\pm0.13$ and $\sigma_\text{[Fe/H]}=0.47\pm^{0.12}_{0.09}$) measured from calcium triplet (CaT) observations of \EriII's brightest red giant branch (RGB) stars confirm its status as a metal-poor dark matter-dominated dwarf galaxy \citep{li:2017}.
+Later spectroscopic and variable star studies provided independent confirmation of \EriII's metal-poor dark matter-dominated nature \citep{zoutendijk:2020,zoutendijk:2021,martinez-vazquez:2021}.
+Meanwhile, its star formation history (SFH) measured from deep broadband imaging is consistent with \EriII\ forming nearly all of its stellar mass ($\sim2\times10^5$ M$_\odot$) in a short ($<500$ Myr) burst over 13 Gyr ago, making it a true relic of the pre-reionization era \citep{simon:2021,gallart:2021}.
+Further, its current distance at $\sim350$ kpc \citep{crnojevic:2016,li:2017,martinez-vazquez:2021, simon:2021} and its orbit inferred from Gaia eDR3 proper motions place \EriII\ at first infall into the Milky Way (MW), indicating that it likely evolved in isolation and thus removing the need to account for ram pressure stripping or tidal interactions during its evolution \citep{battaglia:2022, fu:2022}.